contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ####Bugfixes

  * Fixed a bug where header and footer tagged passages were not being transcluded in alphabetical order (instead using passage creation order) on recent versions of Chrome.
+   * Additionally, header and footer tagged passages are now sorted in the "natural sort" order used by `(sorted:)`, so that, for instance, a header passage named "10" appears after a header passage named "2".
+ * Fixed a long-standing bug where `(append:)` and `(prepend:)`, when given multiple target hooks or strings, wouldn't perform the appends or prepends in a single pass - `A(append:"A","B")[B]` would produce `ABB` instead of `AB`, against intuition.

 ####Alterations